VectorGits/alx-low_level_programming/README.md

 ### 0x03-debugging 🦆

 This directory focuses on debugging in the C programming language - An essential skill every aspiring or expert programmer must have, along with a rubber duck ;)

+### 0x04-more_functions_nested_loops ➰➰

+This directory deals with more practice on functions and nested loops in the C programming language